27 Nov What to Do If You Believe You Have Been Harassed at Work

 Once you make a complaint against your harasser and the employer doesn’t like it, they may take action against you.

 For instance, they may demote you, transfer you to a less desirable location, cut your pay or give you less desirable duties to dissuade you from filing a claim.
 You may also face mistreatment from your co-workers and possibly even further harassment.
 All these can make a very strong retaliation claim, and you may defeat them this way if harassment is hard to prove.

 Take Action Today!

-Being harassed at work is not easy and finding an ally can be helpful for you, especially if it’s a friend you can trust to get you through it and look out for you.
 You should also talk to the ombudsman in your company and have them investigate the situation if the HR department is not taking action fast enough.